2026 IEOC/an-vision Symposium

 Approximately 20 of these members are trainees.

-Hotel & Accommodations at the WEC
+Hotel & Accommodations Located in The Riding Academy Hotel at the WEC

 The Symposium will be hosted at the World Equestrian Center (WEC), in Ocala, Florida.
 This is a unique premier equine facility that offers a couple hotels, on-site equine competitions all week, meeting facilities, nearly a dozen restaurants and housing.
-Once you arrive at the WEC you do not need transportation.
-We are working to provide shuttle information from two major airports serving the area.
-Car rentals are also available to, from and on-site.
-Housing details including a link to room reservations, rates and options will be provided here by February 1st.